adetokunbo/challengehub.app/_paragraphs/en/docs/getting-your-account-ready/02-finding-your-linkedin-id.md

 position: 2
 ---

-We will need both your LinkedIn ID and your primary LinkedIn email address to make it so that you can log in to ChallengeHub.
+We will need both your LinkedIn ID and your primary LinkedIn email address to enable you to log in to ChallengeHub.

 #### How to find your LinkedIn ID